 If you’re opting for a socially distanced dinner table, introduce animal rights into your discussions by ordering PETA’s ThanksVegan partition.
 It will help keep everyone safely spread apart while stimulating dialog about the way millions of turkeys are unnecessarily sacrificed each year for a traditional Thanksgiving meal.

+Since many friends and families are once again gathering over Zoom this year, we’re still offering our free ThanksVegan Zoom background.
 If you want to remind people to be kind to animals this holiday, simply download the image, click the caret next to the video icon on Zoom, and select “Choose a Virtual Background.”
 Then, just upload the image and you’ll have a wonderful, animal-friendly conversation starter for your virtual gathering.

-Snap a picture of your vegan spread and share it online with the hashtag #ThanksVegan so that everyone can see how you celebrate the holidays the vegan way!
+Snap a picture of your vegan spread and share it online with the hashtag #ThanksVegan so that everyone can see how you celebrate holidays the vegan way!

 Thanksgiving is a time to show gratitude for all the blessings in our lives.
 The best way to do this is by going vegan, which is better for animals, the planet, and our own health.
-If you love these ThanksVegan actions and are looking for more animal-friendly tips, download our free ThanksVegan Holiday Guide for delicious holiday recipes, tips, and advice for answering difficult questions at the dinner table!
+If you love these ThanksVegan actions and are looking for more animal-friendly tips, order our free ThanksVegan Holiday Guide for delicious holiday recipes, tips, and advice for answering difficult questions at the dinner table!